 Everyone loves a deal.
 But especially for the 60% of Americans who are living paycheck to paycheck–they need creative ways to put nutritious foods on their family’s tables.
 To meet this demand, discount retailers like Dollar General, Lidl, and Aldi are continuing to grow through tight operating models, including private label initiatives that run counter to branded priorities.

 However, there’s another segment of the discount channel that is more oriented around creating a treasure hunt for consumers.
-In this “off-price” segment, with few exceptions, consumers don’t always know what they’re going to get when they walk into a store.
+In this discount retail segment, with few exceptions, consumers don’t always know what they’re going to get when they walk into a store.
 That is because this segment is merchandising anywhere from 25 to 75% of their inventory through opportunistic buying.

-At Spoiler Alert, we sit at the intersection of suppliers who are attempting to make the most out of circumstances that have given rise to excess inventory at their manufacturing plants and distribution centers, and off-price retailers who have built their businesses around partnering with these suppliers during these situations.
+At Spoiler Alert, we sit at the intersection of suppliers who are attempting to make the most out of circumstances that have given rise to excess inventory at their manufacturing plants and distribution centers, and discount retailers who have built their businesses around partnering with these suppliers during these situations.

 We power the liquidation programs for top CPG brands, which are selling excess inventory to retailers representing tens of thousands of locations across the country.
 These trading partners have processed close to $5 billion of inventory sales through our platform over the last few years, so let’s just say we know a bit about this market.
 Based on our experience liquidating 1.8 billion pounds of CPG closeouts through our software platform, we have six recommendations for how supply chain leaders can increase cost-recovery and sell-through rates, and prove that excess inventory is something companies should be proactively prioritizing, not simply hoping will solve itself through forecasting perfection.